ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/spyt/API/spyt-jupyter.md

 ## Setup { #prepare }

 Before you can use Spark in Jupyter, you need to create a [cluster](../../../../../user-guide/data-processing/spyt/cluster/cluster-start.md).
+Currently working with Spark using Jupyter notebooks is possible only using inner standalone cluster.

 If there is one already, you need to find out the values of `proxy` and `discovery_path` to be able to use it.